 For one, when working with the server itself, you’ll note that the interface is now significantly more responsive.
 Even the login process is much shorter — it’s almost instantaneous.

-This responsiveness a consistent improvement — you’ll experience it in all servers, no matter the specs or storage types.
+This responsiveness is a consistent improvement — you’ll experience it in all servers, no matter the specs or storage types.
+(OK, if you run a really low-end server, this might not apply.)

 On top of that, all changes take less time to apply.
 And tasks within the server itself have vastly improved all around.
 What’s more, things are more organized and streamlined — you can get things done via fewer steps.